That’s pretty much all I do, all the time.

 I struggled with the order of the words for this blog.
 I mean, I teach about reading and writing.
 Sometimes I also teach about teaching reading and writing.
 Because I teach reading and writing, I constantly read and write.
 Everytime I read something, I think of how to teach it and I often want to write about it.
 And, of course, as a burgeoning academic I write about teaching, reading, and writing as well as teaching reading and writing (Oh, the difference a few commas make!).
 The three are all so intertwined that after debating the order of the words for about a week with my husband I decided on read. write. teach.
 Enough over-analyzing already.
 Let’s do this.

-I am starting this blog to share what I know.
+I started this blog to share what I know.
 It’s yours for the taking.
 Just please don’t steal and make it into a book or something, or I might have to get some of my old gangster students to beat the crap out of you and video it for YouTube…Just kidding…Sort of!

-Amid our crazy world that thinks teachers aren’t worth the measly salaries and pensions they pay us, I want to carve out a small place to prove that teachers are intelligent, reflective, capable professionals to prove them (those “experts”) wrong.
+Amid our crazy world that thinks teachers aren’t worth the measly salaries and pensions they pay us, I want to carve out a small place to prove that teachers are intelligent, reflective, capable professionals to prove them (those corporate “experts”) wrong.

 Lori Ungemah, Ed.D.